loxaxs/extended-sim-brothel/README.md

 ## Description

-This just one more sim brothel management game.
+This is just one more sim brothel management game.
 It is heavily inspired from the well known Hentai Sim Brothel flash game (HSB), with more girls, more images and the with an improved usability of the UI.

 I might also make a pony version of it if I find the time to.